drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 Below we list the settings that you can set with extensions.

-* TROPOMI_CH4 extension.
+.. option:: TROPOMI_CH4 extension

+	Specialized TROPOMI CH4 settings.

+	.. option:: TROPOMI_CH4_FILTERS

-   * TROPOMI_CH4_FILTERS: Apply specialized filters for TROPOMI methane?
+		Apply specialized filters for TROPOMI methane?
 Set to "True" if doing a TROPOMI methane inversion, otherwise set to "False".

+	.. option:: TROPOMI_CH4_filter_blended_albedo

-   * TROPOMI_CH4_filter_blended_albedo: Filter out TROPOMI methane observations with a blended albedo above this value.
+		Filter out TROPOMI methane observations with a blended albedo above this value.
 Set to "nan" to ignore.

+	.. option:: TROPOMI_CH4_filter_swir_albedo_low

-   * TROPOMI_CH4_filter_swir_albedo_low: Filter out TROPOMI methane observations with a SWIR albedo below this value.
+		Filter out TROPOMI methane observations with a SWIR albedo below this value.
 Set to "nan" to ignore.

+	.. option:: TROPOMI_CH4_filter_swir_albedo_high

-   * TROPOMI_CH4_filter_swir_albedo_high: Filter out TROPOMI methane observations with a SWIR albedo above this value.
+		Filter out TROPOMI methane observations with a SWIR albedo above this value.
 Set to "nan" to ignore.

+	.. option:: TROPOMI_CH4_filter_winter_lat

-   * TROPOMI_CH4_filter_winter_lat: Filter out TROPOMI methane observations beyond this latitude in the winter hemisphere.
+		Filter out TROPOMI methane observations beyond this latitude in the winter hemisphere.
 Set to "nan" to ignore.

+	.. option:: TROPOMI_CH4_filter_roughness

-   * TROPOMI_CH4_filter_roughness: Filter out TROPOMI methane observations with a surface roughness above this value.
+		Filter out TROPOMI methane observations with a surface roughness above this value.
 Set to "nan" to ignore.

+	.. option:: TROPOMI_CH4_filter_swir_aot

-   * TROPOMI_CH4_filter_swir_aot: Filter out TROPOMI methane observations with a SWIR AOT above this value.
+		Filter out TROPOMI methane observations with a SWIR AOT above this value.
 Set to "nan" to ignore.

-* TROPOMI_ALL extension.
+.. option:: TROPOMI_ALL extension

+	Specialized TROPOMI settings shared across all simulations.

+	.. option:: postprocess_save_albedo

-   * postprocess_save_albedo: Should the postprocessing workflow save out albedo?
+		Should the postprocessing workflow save out albedo?
 "True" or "False".

-* CH4 extension.
+.. option:: CH4 extension

+	Specialized settings for methane simulations.

+	.. option:: USE_CUSTOM_CH4_OH_ENTRY

-   * USE_CUSTOM_CH4_OH_ENTRY: Should we overwrite the OH field setting in ``HEMCO_Config.rc`` for the specialty CH4 simulation with a user-specified entry (given below)?
+		Should we overwrite the OH field setting in ``HEMCO_Config.rc`` for the specialty CH4 simulation with a user-specified entry (given below)?
 "True" or "False".

+	.. option:: CUSTOM_CH4_OH_ENTRY

-   * CUSTOM_CH4_OH_ENTRY: If USE_CUSTOM_CH4_OH_ENTRY is True, then we overwrite the OH field line in ``HEMCO_Config.rc`` with this entry.
+		If USE_CUSTOM_CH4_OH_ENTRY is True, then we overwrite the OH field line in ``HEMCO_Config.rc`` with this entry.
 Note that backslashes need to be escaped with a front slash.
 Here is an example entry: ``* GLOBAL_OH  $ROOT\/OH\/v2014-09\/v5-07-08\/OH_3Dglobal.geos5.47L.4x5.nc OH           1985\/1-12\/1\/0 C xyz kg\/m3 * - 1 1``

-* OMI_NO2 extension.
+.. option:: OMI_NO2 extension

+	Specialized settings for the OMI NO2 operator.

+	.. option:: OMI_NO2_FILTERS

-   * OMI_NO2_FILTERS: Apply specialized filters for OMI NO2?
+		Apply specialized filters for OMI NO2?
 Set to "True" if doing an OMI NO2 inversion, otherwise set to "False".

+	.. option:: OMI_NO2_filter_sza

-   * OMI_NO2_filter_sza: Filter out OMI NO2 observations with a solar zenith angle above this value.
+		Filter out OMI NO2 observations with a solar zenith angle above this value.
 Set to "nan" to ignore.

+	.. option:: OMI_NO2_filter_cloud_radiance_frac

-   * OMI_NO2_filter_cloud_radiance_frac: Filter out OMI NO2 observations with a cloud radiance fraction above this value.
+		Filter out OMI NO2 observations with a cloud radiance fraction above this value.
 Set to "nan" to ignore.

+	.. option:: OMI_NO2_filter_surface_albedo

-   * OMI_NO2_filter_surface_albedo: Filter out OMI NO2 observations with a surface albedo above this value.
+		Filter out OMI NO2 observations with a surface albedo above this value.
 Set to "nan" to ignore.